- admin at 16:12

 This is my first blog (3rd post) so if it seems a little basic and dumb, sorry, bare with me, I am new at this.
 I may not know much about blogging, but I do know a fair bit about business printing, having run several successful businesses in the past myself and been a business consultant for 4 years, I know the importance of printing for business in any industry.
 Your clients and customers rely on you to provide them with the best quality of service or products, if you don’t they will soon start looking around at your competitors to find an alternative, and where does that leave you?

 Your customers and clients will be on the receiving end of whatever printed materials you are currently giving them.
-Invoices, business cards, letterheads, flyers, leaflets, receipts, advertising the list is endless and unless they see total professionalism and attention to detail, a bit of creative flair and a co ordinated graphic look, then they will be simply unimpressed.
+Invoices, business cards, letterheads, flyers, leaflets, receipts, advertising, personalised christmas cards the list is endless and unless they see total professionalism and attention to detail, a bit of creative flair and a co ordinated graphic look, then they will be simply unimpressed.

 It doesn’t cost any extra to have this in your printing for business and yet so many businesses fail miserably in this area.
 Now I know what you are thinking - you don’t want to be shelling out loads of money for designers and professional printers to make you a slick advertising and stationery solution and frankly I dont blame you, although it would be wise to check out the printing options open to you as it may not be as expensive as you think…